kanmyng/DevOps-Project/01.Essential-Linux-Commands/README.md

 # Essential Linux Commands
+## Objective
+This documentation manual aims to offer a step by step guide on basic Linux commands for Linux users to master a skillset for an effective and productive use of Linux environment on file management, navigation, text editing, and system administration tasks.
+It introduces the basic to intermediate commands on the Linux command line with explanations, syntax examples, and use cases to enhance your competence of system management using the Linux command-line.
 # 1. Basic Commands
 ## 1.1  Navigation and File Operations
 Navigation and file operations in Linux involve a set of essential commands that allow users to interact with the filesystem